Man's Bowels Fall Out After Sitting on Toilet for Too Long

 In your children’s case — as with the man’s experience when he was four years old — a prolapse may start happening when your child is between one to five years of age when he begins standing or potty training.
 The cause in these cases is often not known.

-However, there are factors that increase the child’s risk of a rectal prolapse.
+However, there are factors that increase the child’s risk of rectal prolapse.
 They could be any of the following:

 - An infection in your child’s bowel can cause his rectum to swell and move down through his anus.
 The infection may be caused by parasites or bacteria.

-- Constipation makes your child push too hard during bowel movement.
+- Constipation makes your child push too hard during a bowel movement.
 The pressure from pushing too hard may cause the rectum to prolapse.

 - Malnutrition accelerates the loss of fatty tissue that helps hold your child’s rectum in place.

 - Diarrhoea may cause swelling of your child’s rectum, raising the risk of prolapse.

 - Chronic conditions such as Cystic fibrosis (CF) or ulcerative colitis (UC) may cause malnutrition and constipation.
 UC can also cause diarrhoea.

 Signs and symptoms of rectal prolapse

 If your child is complaining of any difficulties during bowel movement or is generally stressed around it, you can check for any of these signs of rectal prolapse.

-- Rectal tissue seen through the anus after or during your child’s bowel movement
+- Rectal tissue is seen through the anus after or during your child’s bowel movement

 - Pain or discomfort during bowel movement